powerjg/learning_gem5/part2/memoryobject.rst

         }
     }

-We will send this blocked pacet later when we receive a ``recvRespRetry``.
+We will send this blocked packet later when we receive a ``recvRespRetry``.
 This function is exactly the same as the ``recvReqRetry`` above and simply tries to resend the packet, which may be blocked again.

 .. code-block:: c++